OfficeDev/office-js-docs-pr/docs/publish/centralized-deployment.md

 ## Updating Office Add-ins that are published via Centralized Deployment

-After an Office Add-in has been published via Centralized Deployment, any changes made to the add-in's web application will automatically be available to all users as soon as those changes are implemented in the web application.
+After an Office Add-in has been published via Centralized Deployment, any changes made to the add-in's web application will automatically be available to all users after those changes are implemented in the web application.
 Changes made to an add-in's [XML manifest file](../develop/add-in-manifests.md), for example, to update the add-in's icon, text, or add-in commands, happen as follows:

 - **Line-of-business add-in**: If an admin explicitly uploaded a manifest file (either from their device or by pointing to a URL) when implementing Centralized Deployment via the Microsoft 365 admin center, the admin must upload a new manifest file that contains the desired changes.
 After the updated manifest file has been uploaded, the next time the relevant Office applications start, the add-in will update.